NCAR/MPAS-Workflow/README.md

 Workflow task scripts
 ---------------------

 These scripts (`bin/*.csh`) are called from cylc workflow task elements.
-Their usage is fully described in sequences of automatically generated task and dependency suite snippets that are created during the execution of `Run.py`.
-That procedure is carried out by the python scripts under the `initialize` directory.
-Many shell scripts have a corresponding python class in the `interface/` directory, or else serve as one task of many in more complex python `Component` classes.
+Their usage and relationships are fully described by automatically generated suite.rc snippets.
+Those task and dependency snippets, respectively, are created during the execution of `Run.py`.
+That procedure is carried out by the python scripts under the `initialize/` directory.
+Many shell scripts have a corresponding python class in the `initialize/` directory, or else serve as one task of many in a `TaskFamily` class member belonging to a derived `Component` class.

-`CleanHofx.csh`: used to clean `HofX` working directories (e.g., `Verification/fc/*`) in order to reduce experiment disk resource requirements.
+`CleanHofx.csh`: used to clean `HofX` working directories (e.g., under `Verification/fc/`) in order to reduce experiment disk resource requirements.

 `HofX.csh`: used to execute the `mpasjedi_hofx3d` application.
 Can read any forecast state written